karthikraja95/fika/README.md

-# Nija
+# fika

 *"A collection of tools for Data Scientists and ML Engineers to automate their workflow of performing analysis to deploying models and pipelines."*

-Nija is a library/platform that automates your data science and analytical tasks at any stage in the pipeline.
-Nija is, at its core, a uniform API that helps automate analytical techniques from various libaries such as pandas, sci-kit learn, spacy, etc.
+fika is a library/platform that automates your data science and analytical tasks at any stage in the pipeline. fika is, at its core, a uniform API that helps automate analytical techniques from various libaries such as pandas, sci-kit learn, spacy, etc.

 ## Setup